ondewo/ondewo.github.io/docs/ondewo-vtsi-api/8.0.0/index.md

 <a name="ondewo.nlu.CcaiService"></a>

 ### CcaiService
-Definition of a Call Center AI (CCAI) Service.
+Definition of a Call Center AI (CCAI service) Service.

 | Field | Type | Label | Description |